cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

 ..

-        Recusively reconstruct all mailboxes belonging to *jsmith*, restoring any directories containing ``cyrus.header`` files.
+        Recursively reconstruct all mailboxes belonging to *jsmith*, restoring any directories containing ``cyrus.header`` files.

 .. only:: html